Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us03/01.requirements-engineering/Readme.md

 *From the specifications document:*

->Skills can only be registered by a Human Resources Manager (HRM).
+>Collaborator can only be registered by a Human Resources Manager (HRM).

 *From the client clarifications:*